pabarnard/data-structures-and-algorithms-lectures/12-useful-techniques.md

     RETURN desired result
 }
 ```
 In the example above, the sliding window is of fixed length.

 However, many problems may have windows of varying length, such as finding the length of the longest subarray consisting of only unique values.
-The general idea is this:
+The general idea is this in pseudocode:
 ```
 FUNCTION problemToSolve() {
     CREATE variables holding relevant data for sliding window, including a variable denoting the left end of the sliding window (usually an index) and possibly maps and sets as needed